 We need more than just health care policies.
 We need lawmakers to consider the health of children with food allergies and asthma in all policies.
 We need action in our local communities too.
 People managing food allergies and asthma need the following to live healthy and full lives:

 - Safe food

 - Financial stability

-Help us expand coverage of medical foods by acting now!
-Use our tool below to send an email to your senators and representatives.
 You can also choose to post your message on Twitter.
-Then sign up to receive Advocacy Action Alerts so you can continue to help us advocate for people with asthma and allergies throughout the year.
+Then sign up to receive Advocacy Action Alerts so you can continue to help us advocate for people with food allergies throughout the year.

-Sign up to receive AAFA’s Advocacy Action Alerts!
+Sign up to receive KFA’s Advocacy Action Alerts!

 Would you like to help us advocate on future issues that affect people with food allergies?
 Join our online community.
 Not only will you receive Advocacy Action Alerts, but you’ll also be able to talk with other people managing food allergies on our support forums.
 You’ll also get alerts about other news about managing your conditions, research, and more.